zenomt/jsonld-terse/api.md

 subject.
 Actions are intended to fill the gap where the standard, generic HTTP methods are inadequate to the desired processing semantics, or to convey the currently available state transitions of a resource via hypermedia controls.
+Clients **SHOULD NOT** invoke an Action unless the semantics and expected effects on the bound subject resource are understood.

+To aid generic clients in recognizing an Action without additional retrievals or inferencing, servers **SHOULD** materialize at least an `api:Action` type on the target URL.

 Consider an example “Store” ontology that describes cancelable orders: